Ishum: Associations with other deities

 When first introduced to the Mesopotamian pantheon, Ishum was not conflated with any Sumerian god of analogous character, similar to other minor gods of Akkadian origin, such as Shullat and Hanish.
 Starting in the Old Babylonian period, he came to be equated with Hendursaga in bilingual contexts, with the former appearing in Akkadian and the latter in Sumerian formulas.
 They were also equated with each other in the Weidner and Nippur god lists, and possibly in An = Anum, though due to state of preservation and possible scribal errors the last case is uncertain.
 However, the reasons behind the association between these two gods are presently unknown.
 Another god closely related to both of them was Engidudu, who was the divine guardian of the Tabira Gate in the city of Assur.
 In the Epic of Erra, Engidudu is used as an alternate name of Ishum.
+In a bilingual Akkadian-Amorite lexical list dated to the Old Babylonian period, Ishum s Amorite counterpart is a deity whose name is not fully preserved, a-a-[x]-um.
+While full reconstruction is not possible, Andrew R. George and Manfred Krebernik suggest that the most plausible interpretation is that the name is a derivative of the root ʔwr, "to shine", and thus a cognate of Akkadian urrum, "dawn, daytime", Ugaritic ảr, "light", and Hebrew ʔōr, "to shine" and ʔōr, "light".
+On this basis they suggest the restoration a-a-[ru]-⸢um⸣, pronounced as /ʔārum/.
+Presumably this figure was a minor god in the Amorite pantheon.

-Ishum's wife was Ninmug, a goddess of crafts and birth from Kisiga.
+Ishum's wife was Ninmug, a goddess of crafts and birth originally worshiped in Kisiga.
 They are first attested as a couple in the Old Babylonian period.
 As in the case of other divine wives, such as Aya and Shala, Ninmug was invoked to intercede with her husband on behalf of worshipers.
 No children of this couple are known.
 Ninmug could also be regarded as the wife of Hendursaga, but this was a secondary development based on the equation between him and Ishum.
 It is possible that in the third millennium BCE, Hendursaga's wife was instead Dumuziabzu, the tutelary goddess of Kinunir (Kinirsha), a city in the state of Lagash, though in that period family relations between deities were often particularly fluid or uncertain.